Continue

 Best For:

-Educators and trainers who need detailed editing control and cursor effects for clear instructional videos.
+Educators and professionals who need detailed editing control for creating polished instructional content.

 Key Features: